jshaipuka/jblog/source/_posts/dynamodb-pagination-tale-or-expect-the-unexpected.md

 {% img /gallery/dynamodb-pagination-tale-or-expect-the-unexpected/header.png 1500 1500 code %}

-You have lots of pies - *6 savour* and *8 sweet*.
+You have lots of pies — *6 savoury* and *8 sweet*.
 You take all the sweet pies you can get from the query above.
 How many do you have?

 What happens when you try to filter data in DynamoDB?